Sustainable Cloud Services for Verbal Interaction with Embodied Agents: System Architecture

-The diagram in Figure \ref{fig:sequence_diagram} shows the sequence of the interactions between the client and the services composing the CAIR system.
-The client sentence will be processed in pipeline by the Plan Manager\footnote{This service could be directly called by the client if it is not interested in managing the dialogue.} (which aims to recognize the user's intents) and the Dialogue Manager (which aims to move the conversation forward).
-The Plan Manager will return a plan (and an appropriate introductory sentence to the plan) if and only if an intent is recognized, whereas the Dialogue Manager will always produce a sentence that the agent may say to move the conversation forward.
-More specifically, the first operation that the Hub performs is a request to the Plan Manager service to check if the user sentence matches any of a pre-defined set of intents associated with specific plans to be executed.
-These plans could either represent an action to be executed by the client or affect the knowledge base and/or the flow of the dialogue (in this case, referred to as a KBplan).
-If so, the service will return the KBplan or the plan, along with introductory plan sentence to be used by the client before performing the first action in the plan (the difference between plan and KBplan is explained more in detail in Section \ref{sec:plan}).
-The KBplan and the plan sentence will be collected together with the client sentence and the client state to perform a request to the Dialogue Manager service.
-The second operation that the Hub performs is a request to the Dialogue Manager, which will reply with a sentence to move the conversation forward.
-Figure \ref{fig:sequence_diagram} shows that, in this process, the Dialogue Manager may query the Plan Manager if the user agrees to perform an activity proposed by the system, which may require a corresponding plan.
-The Hub collects all the information provided both by the Plan Manager and the Dialogue Manager.
-Such a set of data is finally returned as a response to the client, which will implement it through its sensorimotor and verbal capabilities.
+The first operation that the Hub performs is a request to the Plan Manager service to check if the \textit{client sentence} pronounced by the user matches any of a pre-defined set of intents associated with specific plans to be executed.
+These plans could either represent a sequence of actions to be executed by the client or affect the knowledge base and/or the flow of the dialogue (in this case, referred to as a \textit{KBplan}).
+If the sentence matches an intent, the service will return the \textit{plan} or the \textit{KBplan}, along with an introductory \textit{plan sentence} to be used by the client before performing the first action in the plan (the difference between \textit{plan} and \textit{KBplan} is explained more in detail in Section \ref{sec:plan}).
+After that, the \textit{KBplan} (if any) will be collected together with the original \textit{client sentence} and the \textit{dialogue state} to perform a request to the Dialogue Manager service.